-This tutorial explains how to set the workload interval with the INTERVAL parameter of GATHER_SYSTEM_STATS.
+This tutorial explains how to set the workload interval with the INTERVAL parameter of GATHER SYSTEM STATS.

-- The database application processes OLTP transactions during the day and runs OLAP reports at night.
+- The database application processes OLTP transactions.
 To gather representative statistics, you collect them during the day for two hours and then at night for two hours. - You want to store statistics in a table named workload stats. - You intend to switch between the statistics gathered.